 But I’m being unkind.
 Lon Chaney Jr does nicely, bringing his tortured Wolf Man to the screen one last time.
 He understands that the movie doesn’t revolve around him, and gives us just enough of his Talbot to set the scene without trying to upstage Bud and Lou.

-Lugosi, on the other hand–playing Dracula for the second and final time in his career (!)–doesn’t hold back at all.
+Lugosi, on the other hand–playing Dracula for the second and final time in his film career (!)–doesn’t hold back at all.
 He charms and smarms, gives his best hypnotic passes with clawlike hands and intense stares.
 I love Lugosi, but I have to admit that a lot of his roles weren’t that great.
 Here, he reminds you why his Dracula has been so beloved for nearly a century.

 Glen Strange… Well, he never brought much emotional range to the Frankenstein Monster.
 But in the final fight scene, he pulls off the tricky part of playing the Universal Frankenstein.
 That is, he has to be slow and stagger-y, but still convincingly threatening.
 And he pulls it off.
 I won’t say he does it brilliantly, but he pulls it off.